 2- Add half of the quantities of 4 ingredients mentioned above.
 Tear the rose petals with hand into small bits and add

-- I didn’t add sugar as gulkand or rose preserve is quite sweet but you can add sugar to your taste
+- I didn’t add sugar as gulkand (rose preserve) and rose sharbat are quite sweet but you can add sugar to your taste

-3- Take a pestle and mortar and pound the remaining half quantities of the 4 ingredients to make a flavoursome paste
+3- Now take a pestle and mortar and pound the remaining half quantities of the 4 ingredients to make a flavoursome paste

 5- Allow the milk to cool and blend it in a mixer to get a fine puree